 With consideration to the above issues, alternative considerations are proposed to define an appropriate qualification method based more on a relationship to seismic size/vulnerability.

-Static analysis, especially with good input data for stiffness and damping, has been shown to mirror shake-table test results very well for a surge arrester; both in terms of eigen frequency and mechanical loading.
+Static analysis – especially with good input data for stiffness and damping – has been shown to mirror shake-table test results very well for a surge arrester; both in terms of eigen frequency and mechanical loading.
 The Force vs Deflection characteristic is available from measurements made as part of standardized mechanical bending type tests, and the result can readily be used to derive the stiffness of the arrester.
 A generic value of 2% modal damping is suitable to use for a conservative result.

-Results from seismic test reports and case studies have consistently shown that the simple static analysis method is sufficient to adequately estimate bending moments on standard surge arresters mounted on typical steel supports.
-This is especially the case when the analysis assumes a peak of response spectra acceleration is applied with 2% damping, and thus Newton’s second law of motion (F = ma) can justifiably be applied to give a conservative result for a surge arrester without additional improved damping.
-In case an improved damping coefficient is desired/required to uphold safety factors, either naturally or with seismic dampers fitted, this can easily be determined by performing a snap-back test on the complete assembly, and then the same simple static analysis method used with the RRS adjusted for the actual damping.
+Results from seismic test reports and case studies have shown that the simple static analysis method is sufficient to adequately estimate bending moments on standard surge arresters mounted on typical steel supports.
+This is especially the case when analysis assumes a peak of response spectra acceleration is applied with 2% damping, and thus Newton’s second law of motion (F = ma) can be applied to give a conservative result for a surge arrester without additional improved damping.
+If an improved damping coefficient is desired/required to uphold safety factors, either naturally or with seismic dampers fitted, this can be determined by performing a snap-back test on the complete assembly, and then the same simple static analysis method used with the RRS adjusted for the actual damping.

 The following alternative procedure is proposed for arresters that are base-mounted on a pedestal/bracket in vertical installations.
 Designs with parallel columns may present extra challenges and require specific testing to define the relevant criteria, although the same methodology can generally be applied.
 In case of angle-mounting installation, having also evaluated the risk for dislodgment of the internal elements when non-vertical, it may be possible to assign a corresponding bending moment strength reduced proportionally by the arrester’s self-weight due to the gravitational force permanently applied at the centre-of-gravity.